What it’s Like to be 1 of the 100 Million Americans Living with Chronic Pain

-For the better part of a decade my upper body has been surging with stabbing pains, twisted up with knots, and plagued by constant, burning inflammation.
-While some of the more acute pains come and go, that smoldering ache never stops.
-It burns endlessly, like a coal mining fire.
+For the better part of a decade my upper body was surging with stabbing pains, twisted up with knots, and tormented by constant, burning inflammation.
+While some of the more acute pains came and went, that smoldering ache never seemed to stop.
+It burned endlessly, like a coal mining fire.

-At the ripe old age of 26, I was diagnosed with a chronic pain disorder called Repetitive Strain Injury (a localized form of Fibromyalgia), after running myself ragged during a twelve-week internship at Pixar.
-I landed the job, and so began both the beginning and the end of my seven year career in graphic design.
+At the ripe old age of 26, I had been diagnosed with a chronic pain disorder called Repetitive Strain Injury (just after running myself ragged during a twelve-week internship with Pixar).
+I landed the job, but so began both the beginning and the end of my seven year corporate career in graphic design.

-What the chronically ill may never tell you (and what the healthy can’t see) is that our hopelessness is our story.
-It’s the through line, the constant, the main arc to the tragic plot that consumes our lives.
+What the chronically ill may never tell you (and what the healthy, able-bodied typically aren’t able to see) is that the pain often infiltrates the whole story for us.
+It’s the through line, the constant, the main arc to the tragic, demoralizing plot that consumes our lives.

-For the vast majority of us who are diagnosed with chronic pain, our happy ending has yet to be discovered.
+And for the vast majority of chronic pain patients, their happy ending has yet to be discovered.

 It’s hard to imagine, but there are more chronic pain patients in the U.S.than people with diabetes (21 million), cancer (14 million) and heart disease (28 million) combined.
 That’s about 30% of all Americans.